spsJakubSzydlowski/Evergrint/README.md

 ## About

 Evergrint is a 2D RPG made in Godot Engine inspired by games like Terraria, Forager and Minecraft.
-Explore world, fight enemies, gather better equipment and fight boss!
+Explore the world, fight enemies, gather better items and summon a boss underground!

 ## Play